MaxBrouwerMD/TicketSaver/PRIVACY.md

 While using Our Service, we may ask you to provide certain personally identifiable information, including but not limited to:
 	•	Email address
 	•	Authentication details (when using email/password, Apple, or Facebook login)
-	•	Usage Data
+	•	Purchase receipts (for premium validation)
+	•	Consent metadata (e.g., version/date of accepted Terms & Privacy Policy, app version at acceptance, device identifier used for consent sync)

 Usage Data

 Usage Data is collected automatically when using the Service.
 It may include:
-	•	IP address, device identifiers, operating system, app version
+	•	IP address, Device identifiers, operating system, app version, language and region
 	•	Diagnostic information and crash logs (via Firebase Crashlytics)
-	•	Purchase receipts (for premium validation)
+	•	Interactions within the app (e.g., screens opened, certain actions) when analytics is enabled with your consent

+Advertising IDs: TicketSaver does not use IDFA/AdTracking.
+We do not use Google Signals or Advertising Features.

 Information from Third-Party Login Services

-If you log in via Apple or Facebook, we may receive your name, email address, and identifiers associated with those accounts.
+If you log in via Apple or Facebook, we may receive your name, email address, and identifiers associated with those accounts, as permitted by you.

 Information from Device Access

 With your permission, the Service may access:
-	•	Camera and photo library (when uploading tickets)
+	•	Camera and photo library (to import tickets)
 	•	Files (to store tickets locally and export to the iOS Files app)

 You can enable or disable access via your Device settings at any time.

+⸻

+SDKs and Providers We Use

+Firebase Analytics (Google)

+We use Firebase Analytics to understand how the app is used and to improve functionality.
+When enabled:
+	•	It collects event data (e.g., successful login/sign-up, ticket categorized, premium purchase), app instance identifiers, device/OS info, and approximate location (country/region) derived from IP for aggregated reporting (e.g., the “map” you may see in dashboards).
+	•	We disable analytics until you give consent.
+You can withdraw consent at any time in the app settings, where available (or by contacting us).
+	•	We do not enable Google Advertising Features or Google Signals in TicketSaver.

+Retention: Firebase Analytics retains user and event data according to Google’s standard retention settings (typically 2 months by default and configurable up to 14 months, subject to Google’s policies).

+Firebase Crashlytics

+We use Firebase Crashlytics to monitor app stability and fix crashes.
+Crash reports may include:
+	•	Device model, OS version, app version, timestamp, non-sensitive logs around the crash
+	•	No advertising identifiers, and no content of your tickets

+Retention: Crash data is typically retained by Google for around 90 days (subject to Google’s policies).

+Mailgun (Email processing)

+If you forward confirmation emails/attachments, Mailgun processes and delivers these emails for ingestion by TicketSaver.
+Attachments may be temporarily processed to extract relevant ticket data.

+For all providers above, processing takes place under the providers’ terms and data processing agreements.
+International transfers may occur and are protected by appropriate safeguards (see International Transfers).

 ⸻